samhattangady/false_gold/notes/false_gold.md

 I choose to interpret the _and_ to be significant as well.
 So the game has two different modes of play which have a deep connection with each other mechanically.

 ---

+## Market Experiment

+HTMAG talks about how the Steam audience is not a fan of "casualised" games.
+So a game that says it wants to be like Factorio but "more casual" tends to fail because the players who like Factorio don't want a casual version of it, while the playerse who didn't like Factorio wouldn't be too interested in anything that markets itself to be like Factorio.

+Here, I am trying to build upon that argument, and see if it can help find a different way to think about the target audience.
+There is something about Factorio (or KSP, or any other niche hardcore game) that is inherently compelling.
+Players that don't enjoy those games bounce off for various reasons, but not neccessarily because the concept itself was not compelling.
+That's why devs want to make "casual"/"approachable" versions of these games, because the pitch is that the compelling thing will still remain compelling.

+So the pitch for me is: Make a casual version of a hardcore niche, but strongly link it to a more established genre / well understood target audience.
+So the casual version of Factorio is not an automation game, but a tower defense with automation elements.
+While there are many games like this, I don't believe many of them explicitly pitch this as a solution to the problem as stated by HTMAG.

+---